What Is a Metadata Framework? Components, Types & Build Guide

 When this architecture is well designed, teams don’t have to guess where to look for information about a dataset or model.
 They know there’s a clear place to go, a consistent way to read it, and a reliable view of how everything fits together.

-2. Metadata management framework
+2. Metadata management framework: definition and purpose

 If metadata architecture is the blueprint and plumbing, the metadata management framework is the entire operating model that sits on top of it.
 It is the set of tools, standards, policies, and procedures that govern how metadata is captured, updated, integrated, and used across the organization.